What to Expect After Dental Implant Surgery: Day-by-Day Healing Guide

 Various factors may affect the recovery period of dental implant surgery, such as:

-● Health and hygiene habits: Smoking, alcohol consumption, and poor oral health habits can extend the recovery time.
+● Health and hygiene habits: Smoking, alcohol use, and poor oral hygiene can slow recovery.

 Caring Tips During Dental Implant Healing Phases

-Aftercare of dental implants is very crucial, particularly when it comes to achieving optimal results.
+Aftercare of dental implants is crucial to achieving optimal results.

-● Avoid warm food and beverages during the first 24 hours.
+● Avoid warm food and beverages for the first 24 hours.

-● Do not touch the surface with your tongue or fingers.
+● Do not touch the surgical area with fingers or tongue.

 ● Avoid alcohol.